 Provides Long-Term Self-Help Skills

-Educates the Mother About Her Condition
+Educates New Mothers About Their Condition

 For many women, the scariest part of postpartum depression is not understanding or being confused about the condition.
 Because of this confusion, women may feel significant guilt and shame.

-Treatment Progress is Monitored
+Treatment Progress Is Monitored

 Therapy is a personal and vital way to treat postpartum depression.
 Therapy builds powerful, long-term mental and emotional habits that help anyone affected by postpartum depression.